Fate/stay night

-Fate/stay night is a Japanese visual novel developed by Type-Moon and originally released as an adult game for Windows on January 30, 2004.
-A version of Fate/stay night rated for ages 15 and up titled Fate/stay night Réalta Nua (Irish for "new star"), which features the Japanese voice actors from the anime series, was released in 2007 for the PlayStation 2 and later for download on Windows as a trilogy covering the three main storylines: Fate, Unlimited Blade Works and Heaven's Feel.
-Réalta Nua was also ported to the PlayStation Vita, iOS and Android.
-The plot focuses on a young mage named Shirou Emiya who becomes a warrior in a battle between "Servants" known as the Holy Grail War.
-Shirou bonds with a heroine through each route and confronts different adversaries participating in the war.
+Fate/stay night is a Japanese visual novel game developed by Type-Moon.
+It was first released for Windows on January 30, 2004.
+The story takes place over three distinct routes: Fate, Unlimited Blade Works, and Heaven's Feel.
+It focuses on a young mage named Shirou Emiya, who becomes a warrior in a battle between mages called "Masters" and their "Servants" known as the Holy Grail War.
+In each route, Shirou bonds with a heroine and confronts different adversaries participating in the war.

+An enhanced version, Fate/stay night Réalta Nua, was released in April 2007 for the PlayStation 2.
+Realta Nua was later ported to Windows in 2011, PlayStation Vita in 2012, and Android and iOS in 2015.
+A remastered version of Réalta Nua was released for Nintendo Switch and PC via Steam in 2024, marking the first time the game was made available outside Japan.

-A manga series adaptation by Datto Nishiwaki has serialized in Kadokawa Shoten's Shōnen Ace magazine between the February 2006 and December 2012 issues.
-A 24-episode anime series created by Studio Deen aired in Japan between January and June 2006.
-Both mostly follow the Fate route but add events from other storylines.
-A film adaptation, Fate/stay night: Unlimited Blade Works, also by Studio Deen, was released in Japanese theaters on January 23, 2010.
-A second anime television series, Fate/stay night: Unlimited Blade Works, was produced by Ufotable and aired between October 2014 and June 2015, following the game's second route as opposed to the first.
-A second manga adaptation by Taskohna began in 2015 in Kadokawa Shoten's Young Ace, focusing solely on the third route.
-A film trilogy adapted Heaven's Feel route of the visual novel, with the first film, titled presage flower, released in 2017, the second film, titled lost butterfly, released in 2019, and the final film, titled spring song, released in 2020.
-A third manga adaptation by Daisuke Moriyama began in 2021 in ASCII Media Works's Dengeki Daioh, focusing solely on the second route.
+Fate/stay night was a critical and commercial success, and is considered a defining work in the visual novel genre.
+It received several anime and manga adaptations, beginning with a 24-episode anime series by Studio Deen, primarily based on the Fate route, which aired in Japan between January and June 2006.
+A film adaptation, Fate/stay night: Unlimited Blade Works, also by Studio Deen, was released in January 2010.
+A second anime television series, Fate/stay night: Unlimited Blade Works, was produced by Ufotable and aired between October 2014 and June 2015.
+A film trilogy by Ufotable adapted the Heaven's Feel route, consisting of three films: presage flower (2017), lost butterfly (2019), and spring song (2020).
+A manga series adaptation by Datto Nishiwaki was serialized in Kadokawa Shoten's Shōnen Ace magazine between February 2006 and December 2012.
+A second manga adaptation, based on Heaven's Feel and illustrated by Taskohna, began in 2015 in Kadokawa Shoten's Young Ace.
+A third manga adaptation, based on Unlimited Blade Works and illustrated by Daisuke Moriyama, began in 2021 in ASCII Media Works's Dengeki Daioh.